naba-diganta03/Bank-Customer-Analytics/README.md

 ## How to Use

 1. Clone the repository or download the files.
-2. Open the Jupyter Notebook `BankEDA (Version 1).ipynb` to explore data insights.
+2. Open the Jupyter Notebook `BankEDA.ipynb` to explore data insights.
-3. Launch `Banking Dashboard (2025).pbix` in Power BI Desktop to explore interactive visuals.
+3. Launch `Banking Dashboard .pbix` in Power BI Desktop to explore interactive visuals.

 ---